thachck/tube.vim/README.md

 ## For the python programmer

-The function below might be used by an python programmer to test an arbitray selected function, assuming the python interpreter is runing in the terminal
+The function below might be used by a python programmer to test an arbitrary selected function, assuming that the python interpreter is running in the terminal
 window:

 ```